kdave/btrfs-progs/Documentation/btrfs-check.rst

 .. warning::
    Do not use *--repair* unless you are advised to do so by a developer or an experienced user, and then only after having accepted that no *fsck* successfully repair all types of filesystem corruption.
-Eg. some other software or hardware bugs can fatally damage a volume.
+E.g. some other software or hardware bugs can fatally damage a volume.

 The structural integrity check verifies if internal filesystem objects or